apsk14/semantic_scene_representations/README.md

 * geometry.py contains utility functions for 3D and projective geometry.
 * util.py contains misc utility functions.

-There are 4 directories for the scripts used to run experiments which will be explained later in detail.
+There are 4 directories which house the scripts used to run experiments.
 There is also a quick_run directory which can be used to see some quick results (see the **quick results** section for details).

 ### Data
 The dataset used in the paper was custom rendered from Blender by registering pairs of objects (chairs and tables) from [Partnet v0](https://partnet.cs.stanford.edu/) and [Shapenet v2](https://shapenet.org/).